 For Belgian resident individuals who acquire and hold ordinary shares as a private investment, the Belgian dividend withholding tax fully discharges their personal income tax liability.
 They may nevertheless need to report the dividends in their personal income tax return if no intermediary established in Belgium was in any way involved in the processing of the payment of the non-Belgian sourced dividends.
 Moreover, even if an intermediary established in Belgium was involved, they can opt to report the income in their personal income tax return.
-If (and only if) the dividends are reported, they will normally be eligible for a tax exemption with respect to ordinary dividends in an amount of up to €812 (for income year 2020) per year and per taxpayer (Article 21, first subsection, 14°, of the Belgian Income Tax Code ("ITC")).
+If (and only if) the dividends are reported, they will normally be eligible for a tax exemption with respect to ordinary dividends in an amount of up to €800 (for income year 2021) per year and per taxpayer (Article 21, first subsection, 14°, of the Belgian Income Tax Code, or ITC).
 For the avoidance of doubt, all reported dividends (not only dividends distributed on the ordinary shares) are taken into account to assess whether the said maximum amount is reached.
+The abovementioned exempted amount is not applicable to redemption and liquidation dividends.